-I am tired and unmotivated.
+I was tired and unmotivated.

 I started to wonder myself, how did I get here?